sara-service/DSpace-Setup/README.md

 Contents:
 * SWORDv2
-* xmlui with Mirage-2 theme
+* xmlui with Atmire Mirage theme
 * SMTP mailing functionality
 * Initial configuration (Groups, Users, Communities, Collections, Permissions...)

-It is based on the "Ubuntu Server 16.04 image" and was performed in a bwCloud SCOPE VM.
+It is based on the "Ubuntu Server 18.04 image" and was performed in a bwCloud SCOPE VM.
 It is advised to walk through this manual without interruptions or intermediate reboots.

 Further reading: